top of page

 10A_0565.jpg

-Currently, I am a post-doctoral researcher at the Philosophy Department of Tilburg University (the Netherlands).
-I work on the ERC/NWO project "Exiled Empiricists" (https://exiledempiricists.com/), where I investigate the emergence of anglophone philosophy of science as an independent subdiscipline of professional philosophy and the impact of this emergence on the methods and aims of philosophy (of science) and on its relation to the sciences and society.
+Currently, I am a research assistant professor at the Hong Kong University of Science and Technology, where I investigate the emergence of anglophone philosophy of science as an independent subdiscipline of professional philosophy and the impact of this emergence on the methods and aims of philosophy (of science) and on its relation to the sciences and society.

 I have a PhD in Philosophy from Ghent university, supervised by Maarten Van Dyck.
 In my PhD dissertation I showed how conflicts concerning the “Geisteswissenschaften” within early 20th century German philosophy had a major thematical impact on anglophone philosophy of science after the second world war, specifically on the assumption that science aims at both description and explanation.